-In accordance with the Dutch Financial Supervision Act, Aegon Nederland has identified, in addition to the members of the Executive Board and Supervisory Board, those persons that fulfil "key functions".
-This group of persons concerns the so-called 'second-tier senior officers' (to which fit and proper testing is applicable as stipulated in the Wft), which includes the key functions as referred to in art.
+In accordance with the Dutch Financial Supervision Act, Aegon Nederland has identified, in addition to the members of the Statutory Management Board and Supervisory Board, those persons that fulfil 'key functions' as referred to in Articles 3:271 and 3:272, in connection with Articles 3:8 and 3:9 of the Dutch Financial Supervision Act.
+This group of persons is broader than but includes all persons that fulfil key functions as referred to in art.
 294 (2) of the Solvency II Delegated Regulation.
-These second-tier senior officers are subject to an internal pre-employment screening prior to their employment within Aegon Nederland in which Aegon assesses their integrity. as well as an assessment of their fitness and suitability for the relevant function.
-These persons also undergo an integrity assessment performed by the Dutch supervisory authorities prior to their appointment in a key function.
-Ongoing compliance with fit and proper requirements is a joint responsibility of the respective person as well as Aegon Nederland.
+These persons are subject to a pre-employment screening prior to their employment within Aegon Nederland, as well as a propriety assessment by the Dutch supervisory authorities prior to their appointment in a key function.
+Ongoing compliance with propriety requirements of the persons that effectively run the undertaking or have other key functions is a joint responsibility of the respective person as well as Aegon Nederland.
 Persons that fulfil key functions also undergo an internal fitness assessment process.
-Within this process the resume of the candidate will be assessed, interviews are held and the skills and expertise of the candidate are checked against the function profile.
+Within this process the resume of the candidate will be assessed, interviews are held and the skills and expertise of the candidate is checked against the function profile.

 Aegon Nederland has a pre- and in-employment screening process in place.
 Whereas pre-employment screening aims to assess the internal fitness of employees ahead of hiring, in-employment screening aims to periodically reassess the internal fitness during employment.

-Aegon Nederland facilitates various education programs for Executive Board, Supervisory Board and other key functions.
+Aegon Nederland facilitates various education programs for Statutory Management Board, Supervisory Board and other key functions.